ThredUp, whose second-hand goods will start appearing at Macy’s and JCPenney, just raised a bundle – TechCrunch

 TC: How would you describe your standards?
 What goes into the reject pile?

 JR: We have high standards.
 Items have to be in like-new or gently used condition, and we reject more than half of what people send us.
-But i think there’s probably more leeway for the Theory’s and J.Crew’s of the world than if you’re buying a Chanel dress.
+But I think there’s probably more leeway for the Theory’s and J.Crew’s of the world than if you’re buying a Chanel dress.

 TC: Unlike some of your rivals, you don’t sell to men.
 Why not?